-Giving lectures in undergraduate classes
+- o Giving lectures in undergraduate classes

-- Conducting recitation sessions in undergraduate classes conducting recitation sessions in undergraduate classes - o Giving lectures in laboratory courses that introduce or interpret the experiments - o Conducting help sessions in which the graduate student explains the background and methodology of engineering approaches (involving a lesson plan) - Holding office hours - Grading assignments or exams
+- Conducting recitation sessions in undergraduate classes Giving lectures in laboratory courses that introduce or interpret the experiments

+- o Conducting help sessions in which the graduate student explains the background and methodology of engineering approaches (involving a lesson plan)

+- Holding office hours

+- o Grading assignments or exams

-Doctoral students are also required to deliver a minimum of four oral presentations at journal clubs, seminar series, scientific conferences, or retreats.
+Doctoral students are also required to deliver a minimum of four oral presentations at journal clubs, seminar series, scientific conferences, retreats, or a departmental seminar.
 Presentations given as part of the MTE, lab meetings, or dissertation committee meetings will not satisfy this requirement.
 The student should document the fulfillment of this requirement and submit it to the dissertation research mentor for approval.
 The approved document should then be submitted to the Graduate Program Coordinator.
+Once all parts of the MTE are completed, students must complete the PhD Mentored Teaching-Professional Experience Milestone form [4].